EVEolve/contributing/CONTRIBUTING.md

 * Issue and pull request numbers should only be referenced from within GitHub.
   These issue numbers should not be referenced inside a commit message, as it may spam the issue history if certain Git operations are executed.
+* Issue tickets should be closed when a PR has been created to resolve the issue.
+Typically the issue should be closed when it is completely resolved (PR merged, tested).
 * By contributing to this organization's projects, you as an author implicitly consent to transferring ownership of your work, which will become licensed under the terms of the respective project.
 This transfer is to be considered